victoireladreit/tp-data-engineering/data-engineering/tp-kafka-api/README.md

 0. Using Conduktor, create a topic "mytopic" with 5 partitions
 1. Find the `mytopic` topic on Conduktor and its differents configs (ISR, Replication Factor...)
 2. Produce 10 messages (without a key) into it and read them
-3. Look on which topic's partitions they are located.
+3. Look on which topic's partitions they are located. => repartis sur plusieurs partitions
 4. Send another 10 messages but with a key called "epf"
-5. Look again on which topic's partitions they are located.
+5. Look again on which topic's partitions they are located. => repartis sur une seule partition

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
 [Help](https://stackoverflow.com/a/61912094/3535853)